olmir/jekyll-serif-theme/services.md

 # RationArch

+Сompany specializing in the rationalization of enterprise architecture, with the aim of:
+- increasing the efficiency of business processes,
-A company specializing in the rationalization of enterprise architecture, with the aim of: reducing costs related to IT products and personnel, increasing the efficiency of business processes, ensuring the sustainability and scalability of IT solutions over a 5-year horizon.
+- reducing costs related to IT products and personnel,
+- ensuring the sustainability and scalability of IT solutions over a 5-year horizon.